asang/using_twitter_bootstrap/README.md

 # Using Twitter Bootstrap

-This article taks about using [Twitter bootstrap][bootstrap] to create responsive, professional and responsive user interface with as little effort as possible Railscast [episode 328](http://railscasts.com/episodes/328-twitter-bootstrap-basics) and [episode 329](http://railscasts.com/episodes/329-more-on-twitter-bootstrap) cover the basics in great detail.
+This project demonstrates using [Twitter bootstrap][bootstrap] to create responsive, professional and responsive user interface with as little effort as possible.
+Railscasts [episode 328](http://railscasts.com/episodes/328-twitter-bootstrap-basics) and [episode 329](http://railscasts.com/episodes/329-more-on-twitter-bootstrap) cover the basics in great detail and this project is based on that content.

 ## Basics ##